0xSpaceShard/cairo-cli-docker/README.md

 ## Build a new image

-To build a new version (typically when a new cairo-lang version is released), update the `CAIRO_VERSION` in config.yml and create a commit.
+To build a new version (typically when a new cairo-lang version is released), update the `CAIRO_VERSION` in `config.yml` and create a commit on the `master` branch.
 Building a new image will also tag it with `latest`.
-Preferably also update version references in README.md.
-If needed, also update `OZ_VERSION`, `CAIRO_COMPILER_TARGET_TAG`, `SCARB_VERSION`.
+Preferably also update version references in `README.md`.
+If needed, also update other versions in `config.yml`.

 To add new commits to the repo without building, add `[skip ci]` to the commit message.